-This is the office hours blouse pattern — for when elegance, femininity, and sophistication calls.
+This is the office hours blouse pattern — for when elegance, femininity, and sophistication call.
 This type of blouse has many variations but the same beginning.
 More on that in a later post where I will write about the history of this blouse design.

 The blouse has a pleat in the front for added interest.
 Elastic at the cuffs to make it easier to fit and roll the sleeves when washing hands.
 After all, you are supposed to be a busy girl when wearing this blouse.
-Gathers at the shoulders to stylize your shoulders an add elegance.
+Gathers at the shoulders to stylize your shoulders are an added elegance.
 And a scoop neckline with a hook and eye closure.
 I opened the blouse a bit so you can see the slit where you will be able to fit your head through, but it really lays closed.

 This style of blouse has been very popular since the '50s and every decade after that.
 This is the perfect blouse under a cardigan, jacket or by itself.
 Wear it with a pair of palazzo pants, culottes, skinny jeans, a pencil skirt, a leather skirt or a pair of shorts.
 You will find yourself wearing this little number for many years to come.